 Social platforms are creating an ecommerce environment that isn’t only personalized and curated, but brand-friendly.
 Popular ecommerce platforms, such as Amazon and Etsy, don’t have an easy discovery path for brands, and produce thousands of results when a user searches for a single product.
 This means that businesses have to compete in terms of pricing, shipping speeds, and other factors, leaving little room for brands to nurture emotional connections with consumers.

 Social commerce, in contrast, highlights your brand in a more personal way.
 Instead of being just a product among the crowd, social media allows you to show your brand commandments, your shopper experience, and your brand’s value proposition in a way that is visually engaging.
 Most importantly, social commerce goes hand in hand with influencer partnerships.
-Brands can leverage influencers for more streamlined product discovery and consideration stages that are based on trust.
+From “discovery” to “purchase” brands can leverage influencers to provide a trustful and streamlined customer experience.

 Social commerce solves the agility challenges brands have experienced within other ecommerce platforms.
 In 2020 Facebook and Instagram have launched tools that help brands offer an enhanced shopping experience.
 Here are a few:

 - Shops: An online, fully customizable, storefront that allows users to shop directly on your brand’s social media profiles.

 - Shopping tags: Tags are a way for businesses to highlight products from their Shop in Stories and in-feed posts.

 - Collections: Businesses can group together products to follow different themes or seasons, making up a collection.